+Access to the Online Library and Library Training.
 During New Student Orientation (NSO), a tutorial is provided on how to use the LIRN Research Library.
 Additional training can be provided on campus at any time by trained administrative staff.
+Additionally, support and training is provided during students' program to use the online library.